markstachowski/old-dotfiles/README.md

 # dotfiles
-Stachowski does dotfiles (shamelessly stolen from Zach Holman)
+Stachowski did dotfiles (shamelessly stolen from Zach Holman)

+Bash-it wasn't fast enough, so this is what I ended up with at the end.
+If you decided to use it and have recommendations, please let me know how to make it better.

 ![My iTerm2](https://preview.ibb.co/kSAySm/Screenshot_2017_11_28_07_47_14.png)